cloudacademy/terraform-module-kubernetes-cluster/README.md

 Notes:

-- Any resources created within the cluster (PVs, LoadBalancers, etc) will need to be destoryed manually.
+- Any resources created within the cluster (PVs, LoadBalancers, etc) will need to be destroyed manually, unless imported prior to executing destroy command.

 ## Usage